technomancy-nexus/technomancy/docs/game_rules.md

         1. Buildings do not go on the stack and instead directly enter the battlefield.
 1. Whenever the player with priority plays a card, they perform the following actions:
     1. They declare which card they wish to play
-    1. They determine the energy cost of the card
+    1. They determine the cred cost of the card
         1. They add any additional cost for playing this card
         1. They substract any potential costs for playing this card
-        1. They may then activate any energy abilities of perpetual cards they control
+        1. They may then activate any cred abilities of perpetual cards they control
         1. This determines the final cost of the card
     1. The user then pays those costs.
 If for some reason they can't the playing is aborted and the game goes back to before the casting.